FAQ

 Publishing Questions

 Traditional publishing (trad pub, or just “trad”) is the process of securing a literary agent in order to go “on submission” with publishers.
 The Big 5 publishers in NYC won’t accept unsolicited submissions; in order to be traditionally published, you need a literary agent to submit your novels to editors at those presses.
-It’s a long, complicated process, but have the added benefits of expansive distribution and a full team that makes your novel amazing.
+It’s a long, complicated process, but has the added benefits of expansive distribution and a full team that makes your novel amazing.

 I’m both!
 I’m what we call a “hybrid” author: someone who bounces between the two.